SergeStinckwich/website/src/documents/public/AROUND.html.md

 * Patrick Taillandier and Serge Stinckwich, ***Using the PROMETHEE multi-criteria decision making method to define new exploration strategies for rescue robots***, in Proceedings of the 9th IEEE International Symposium on Safety, Security, and Rescue Robotics (SSRR 2011).
 IEEE, 2011.
 * Van Tuan Le, Noury Bouraqadi, Arnaud Doniec and Serge Stinckwich, ***Role-based Dynamic Coalitions of Multi-Tasked Rescue Robots***, in Proceedings of ISCRAM 2012.
 * Nhu-Van Nguyen, Alain Boucher, Jean-Marc Ogier & Salvatore Tabbone: ***Cluster-based relevance feedback for CBIR: a combination of query point movement and query expansion***, in Journal of Ambient Intelligence and Humanized Computing, 2012.

+##Contact
+Please contact Serge Stinckwich (Serge DOT Stinckwich AT gmail DOT com) for further enquiries about this research programme.